jordi-pujol/DesktopArrange/README.md

 # SetNewWinProps

-*setnewwinprops* is a tool to setup properties of the new opened windows.
+*setnewwinprops* is a tool to setup properties of new opened windows.
 Consists of a daemon program that runs for every X session.
 Works in most Linux window managers.
 Each user must customize their own configuration.

-In an X session *setnewwinprops* may be automatically started by a desktop file placed in the **~/.config/autostart** directory and also the user may start, stop, restart the daemon or reload the configuration issuing a command in the same X session.
+*setnewwinprops* may be automatically started in an X session by a desktop entry placed in the **~/.config/autostart** directory and also the user may issue a command in the same X session to start, stop or restart the daemon;
+the user also may reload the configuration.